 Puerto Rico's Controlled Foreign Corporation (CFC) structure has other tax benefits.
 For example, products imported from the US are exempt from duty taxes.
 It is possible for the first year of operations to be completely tax free, because corporations qualify for 100% tax deductions on real estate during the first year.

-To compliment Act 20, Puerto Rico also passed Act 22 so as to attract wealthy investors and traders to relocate to the Island.
-Under Act 22, residents of Puerto Rico who qualify can completely eliminate capital gains tax with a 100% tax exemption on assets acquired after the applicant has qualified.
+To compliment Act 20, Puerto Rico also passed Act 22, which offers full exemptions from local taxes to attract wealthy investors and traders to relocate to the Island.
+Under Act 22, residents of Puerto Rico who qualify can completely eliminate capital gains tax with a 100% exemption on property taxes on assets acquired after the applicant has qualified.
 Again, this benefit is unique for US citizens, as in any other jurisdiction, US citizens would be expected to pay US tax on capital gains.